JUST ONE DAY

 It was snowing and cold.
 She stood by the open door and yelled after me as I walked to the car.

-“Hey Joey?”
+“Hey, Joey?”

-“Yeah Maw”
+“Yeah, Maw”

 “I love you.”

-“I love you too Maw.”
+“I love you too, Maw.”

-I took one more step.
+I took one more step in the snow.

-“Hey Joey?”
+“Hey, Joey?”

-“Yeah Maw.”
+“Yeah, Maw.”

 “I love you.”

-“I love you too Maw.”
+“I love you too, Maw.”

 And that was the last time I saw her alive.

 I got one day with my Mother.
-One Norman Rockwell day filled with love, shared memories, real connection and meaning.
+One Norman Rockwell day filled with love, shared memories, real connection, and meaning.
 I thought it was the beginning of a lifetime of doing it right.
-I had no idea as I sat in the car laughing, so happy for this day, that it would be my only one.
+I had no idea, as I sat in the car laughing, so happy for this day, that it would be my only one.

 The End.